jvalenzuela/atform/doc/source/auto.rst

 instances of a common component, each of which needs to be tested separately.
 The test procedures would be largely identical, varying only slightly to accommodate the unique parameters of each component.
-Python and testgen can be used to compose a single template that automatically outputs tests tailored for each component.
+Python and |project_name| can be used to compose a single template that automatically outputs tests tailored for each component.
 To accomplish this, a function is defined with parameters for items that differ in each instance, with the call to :py:class:`testgen.Test` contained inside